-Note: If you have your telephone service through your cable company, and paid to your cable company, these modems will NOT work for you (this does NOT include Time Warner, Road Runner, Bright House and Insight.
+Note: If you have your telephone service through your cable company, and paid to your cable company, these modems will NOT work for you (this does NOT include Time Warner, Road Runner and Bright House.
 Click here for more information).
 If you have an internet phone service such as Vonage, Magic Jack and other VoIP services, these WILL work.
 Comcast Voice and Triple Play read this: Comcast Voice Modems.
 For others with phone service through their cable company, please read our review of a cheap alternative that we use both at work and at home, and highly endorse: Callcentric VoIP Phone Service.

 Buy vs Rent

 If you buy, you can save anywhere from $60 to $120 a year depending on your current and future rental fees.
 Cable companies have been raising rental fees recently and will continue to do so.
 If you rent, you aren't responsible if anything goes wrong, just return the modem for another one.

 You can save even more money buying a used modem.
 Just make sure that you buy it from a reputable dealer with a good return policy and warranty.
 Watch out for some EBay sellers and other used dealers.
 They could be selling modems that were rented by ex-customers of cable internet providers and never returned.
 If this is the case, your cable company will notice this when you hook them up and won't authorize their use.

 DOCSIS 2.0 vs DOCSIS 3.0